VasaviSD/profiling-agent/step/profiler/README.md

 ## Overview

 The Profiler agent is a Python-based tool responsible for the initial stages of performance analysis for C++ code.
-It takes a directory of C++ source files, compiles them with various optimization presets, runs the Linux `perf` tool to collect performance data for each, generates a textual `perf report` for each, and finally selects the report from a preferred preset to output.
+It takes C++ source files from a directory (if compilation is needed), or uses a pre-compiled executable.
+It then runs the Linux `perf` tool to collect performance data, generates a textual `perf report`, and selects the report from a preferred preset to output.
+If a pre-compiled executable is provided via the input YAML, the compilation step is skipped, and the agent proceeds directly to profiling that executable.

-This agent acts as the first step in a typical analysis pipeline, preparing the necessary performance data (source code and a selected `perf report`) for downstream agents like the `Analyzer`, which will interpret the `perf report` using an LLM.
+This agent acts as the first step in a typical analysis pipeline, preparing the necessary performance data (a selected `perf report` and the command used to generate it) for downstream agents like the `Analyzer`.

 ## Functionality

 -   **Input Processing:** Reads configuration from an input YAML file.
-This includes the path to the C++ source directory and optional parameters for compilation, `perf record`, and output selection.
+This includes the path to the C++ source directory (used for compilation if no executable is provided) and optional parameters for compilation, `perf record`, and output selection.
+If an `executable` path is provided, compilation is skipped.
--   **Multi-Preset Compilation:** Compiles the C++ source files using different optimization presets (e.g., debug, optimized, debug-optimized).
+-   **Multi-Preset Compilation (Optional):** If no pre-compiled executable is given, it compiles the C++ source files from `source_dir` using different optimization presets (e.g., debug, optimized, debug-optimized).
 It uses the `CppCompiler` tool.
--   **Perf Record:** For each successfully compiled executable, it executes `perf record` to gather performance profiling data.
+-   **Perf Record:** For each successfully compiled executable (or a provided one), it executes `perf record` to gather performance profiling data.
 It uses the `PerfTool`.
 -   **Perf Report:** For each successful `perf record`, it executes `perf report --stdio` to produce a human-readable textual summary of the performance profile using `PerfTool`.
 -   **Preferred Output Selection:** Selects the `perf record` command and `perf report` output from a "preferred" optimization preset (defaulting to 'opt_only' or the first successful one if the preferred fails).
 -   **Structured Output:** Produces a YAML output file containing the fields listed in the "Output Data" section below.